stevenbenner/jquery-powertip/doc/README.md

 ### Manual installation

-The most direct way to install this plugin is to download the latest version from the [project page](https://stevenbenner.github.io/jquery-powertip/) and copy the needed file into your project.
+The most direct way to install this plugin is to download the latest version from the [project page](https://stevenbenner.github.io/jquery-powertip/) and copy the necessary files into your project.
 At the very least you will want one of the js file and one of the css files.

 ### npm Installation